sisinflab/warprec/warprec/utils/config/README.md

 ## 🧹 Filtering Configuration

-The `Filtering Configuration` section defines how your dataset is filtered before the splitting process.
-Filtering is crucial in scenarios where you dataset contains redundant information or it's dimensions are too much to handle with the resources at hand.
-Filtering strategies will be executed in order, so be careful how information is provided in the configuration.
-Filtering strategies are expected to be in this format:
+The `Filtering Configuration` section specifies the preprocessing strategies applied to the dataset prior to the splitting phase.
+Filtering is essential in scenarios where the dataset contains redundant information or its size exceeds the available computational resources.
+Filtering strategies are executed sequentially, in the order they are defined, which may affect the final outcome.
+Each strategy must be specified using the following format:

 ```yaml
 filtering: